 First, you will need to create a title and description for your custom track.
 You will be able to edit these at any time in the future.
 You will also need to select a badge color and badge icon for your custom track to make it distinct.
 Click Create Track when you are ready.

-As you add courses to your custom track, you will see them appear on the screen (see below).
+As you add content to your custom track, you will see them appear on the screen (see below).
 You can drag and drop and re-arrange in the order you would like them to be presented to learners.
-You can also remove courses by hovering over the course and selecting the X on the top right-hand corner.
+You can also remove content by hovering and selecting the X on the top right-hand corner.

 The Estimated time at the top of your screen will give you an idea of how long it will take, on average, for a learner to complete the custom track you are building.